hiromataba/Movies-app/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps 👇

 ### Prerequisites